Football clubs

 1921

-A team named All Souls existed in 1921 but there are no known records of them entering any competition.
+A team under the same name was active in 1921, although there are no known records of them entering any formal competition.

 Baldslow